DRakaBOSS/DRakaBOSS/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python, JS
 - 💞️ I’m looking to collaborate on any
-- 📫 How to reach me Professional progreming
+- 📫 How to reach me Professional programing

 <!---
 DRakaBOSS/DRakaBOSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.